 When Parliament passed the “Test Act,” which prevented Catholics from holding elected office, the legislature was at odds with King James II, himself a Catholic.
-After years of political in-fighting, Parliament deposed James II in 1689, and his eldest daughter Mary and her husband William Prince of Orange ascended to the throne.
+After years of political in-fighting during the Glorious Revolution, Parliament deposed James II in 1689 and his eldest daughter Mary and her husband William of Orange ascended to the throne.

 During their brief rule, Parliament was once again elevated to having law-making powers.
 In fact, when Mary and William died (in 1694 and in 1702, respectively), the legislature established new protocols for succession, and named George of Hanover king.

 Over course of the 18th, 19th and 20th centuries, Parliament and its powers evolved—just as the United Kingdom itself did.

 Scotland formally became a part of the United Kingdom in 1707, and thus sent representatives to the Parliament at Westminster.
 By the late 1700s, Ireland was also part of the United Kingdom (the six counties in the north of the island—known collectively as Ulster—remain part of the U.K. today), and land-owners there elected their own representatives to both houses of Parliament.

 Through a series of legislative acts, known as the “Reform Acts,” a number of changes were made to the composition and legislative process in Parliament.
 The Reform Act of 1918 gave women the right to vote, and the first woman was elected to the body that same year.

 However, Countess Constance Markievicz of Ireland was a member of Sinn Fein, the political party seeking independence for the island nation, and thus refused to serve.